 Around the world journalists in pursuit of the truth are being jailed, beaten and murdered with alarming frequency.
 Since 2016, according to Reporters Without Borders, 345 journalists have been killed and 1,798 have been jailed.

 Authoritarian strongmen and their supporters who wish to silence the press accuse journalists of spreading “fake news” while they themselves pursue malicious social media disinformation campaigns to intentionally undermine the public’s trust in fact-based journalism.

 This is a phenomenon not unique to the West.
 It is prevalent in countries from Eastern Europe and Russia, to the Middle East and to Asia.
 TLN believes that this dangerous development must be confronted in a concerted and compelling way.

-That is why we are launching the Freedom of Media conference this December 7 on Capitol Hill.
+That is why we are launching the Freedom of the Media initiative this December 7 at the National Press Club.
 We want to give voice to those trying to defend the rule of law and to protect journalists, fight fake news, and better understand the role of social media in disseminating the news.
 Our expert panelists will also discuss how unbiased news can still be published in countries with illiberal democratic political systems.